-NOW IT BEGINS (sunrise) LUKE 24:1-10
+NOW IT BEGINS LUKE 24:1-10

 Now on the first day of the week, very early in the morning, they, and certain other women with them, came to the tomb bringing the spices which they had prepared.
 But they found the stone rolled away from the tomb.
 Then they went in and did not find the body of the Lord Jesus.
 And it happened, as they were greatly perplexed about this, that behold, two men stood by them in shining garments.
 Then, as they were afraid and bowed their faces to the earth, they said to them, "Why do you seek the living among the dead?
 He is not here, but is risen!"
-Remember how He spoke to you when He was still in Galilee, saying, 'The Son of Man must be delivered into the hands of sinful men, and be crucified, and the third day rise again."
+Remember how He spoke to you when He was still in Galilee, saying, 'The Son of Man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.'"
 And they remembered His words.
 Then they returned from the tomb and told all these things to the eleven and to all the rest.
 It was Mary Magdalene, Joanna, Mary the mother of James, and the other women with them, who told these things to the apostles.

-This weekend an organization known as "American Atheists" will be holding their 45th annual national convention in Cincinnati, Ohio.
-American Atheists was founded by the late Madalyn O'Hair.
-She was the infamous woman whose 1963 lawsuit banned teacher-led prayer and Bible reading from public school.

-Madalyn was the face of atheism in the 1970s.
+This weekend the organization, "American Atheists," will hold their annual convention in Minneapolis, MN.
+American Atheists was founded by the late Madalyn O'Hair, the woman whose 1963 lawsuit banned teacher led prayer and Bible reading from America's public schools.
+Madalyn was the face of atheism in the 70s.